By Melissa A Vitale

 If you have a little more time to dedicate to a PR campaign, a freelancer will make the introductions and set up the calls, allowing you to tell your brand’s story from your perspective.

 Disruptive startups are going to want a media campaign personalized for their brand.
 Many PR firms work with a regimented PR strategy that is applied across all clients based on their capabilities as an agency, not your goals as a brand.
 To keep everyone in the agency on the same track across different accounts, most agencies employ standard practices.
-Everything from new business proposals to pitches are templated and ready for modification, based on the startup they are pitching that day.
+Everything from new business proposals to pitches are templated and ready for modification, based on the brand they are pitching that day.

 PR freelancers often curate a campaign from the ground up, looking first at the goals and newsworthiness of a brand.
 Because freelancers aren’t typically onboarding 15 brands a month, or even a year, they look at every campaign carefully.
 Not being beholden to a team of people and one stringent strategy, a freelancer can customize a campaign to better fit a company’s goals throughout the PR process.